GregM/GregM.github.io/_posts/2014-02-11-10-usability-test-tweaks-you-must-do.md

 categories: posts
 ---

+<a href="https://news.ycombinator.com/submit" class="hn-button" data-title="10 Usability Test Tweaks You Must Do" data-count="horizontal">Vote on Hacker News</a>

 ##10.
 Test Your Competition

 It's pretty obvious that you need to usability test whatever feature you've just created.
 But, you're likely to learn a lot if you usability test a similar feature that your competition has in the wild.
 When you do this, you can begin to understand how your users use your competitor's product.